View Source Scholar.Decomposition.PCA (Scholar v0.4.0)

 Fit the model with x and apply the dimensionality reduction on x.

-This function is analogous to calling fit/2 and then transform/3, but it is calculated more efficiently.
+This function is equivalent to calling fit/2 and then transform/3, but the result is computed more efficiently.

 Whitening will remove some information from the transformed signal (the relative variance scales of the components) but can sometime improve the predictive accuracy of the downstream estimators by making their data respect some hard-wired assumptions.